-If you’re looking for a unique way to distress well-worn finds from garage and estate sales or thrift stores, consider painting discovered furniture primitive.
+If you’re looking for a unique way to distress well-worn finds from the garage and estate sales or thrift stores, consider painting discovered furniture primitive.
 This traditional folk art method offers a rustic touch to home decor, with its rough-hewn design and characteristic distressed aesthetic.
 Perfect for adding farmhouse flair to your kitchen, country charm to your dining room and shabby-chic appeal to your front stoop, primitive furniture is an easy-to-achieve decorative method ideal for beginners and experts alike.

 Defining What Primitive Furniture Styling Means

 Primitive furniture refers to a folk art style that was a mainstay of early American life when there was no means of mass production.
 Artisans and carpenters built furnishings from whatever materials they could find, creating simple pieces ideal for the heavy-duty use they saw by the farmers and frontiersmen of their heyday.

 Characterized by muted colors and a weathered appearance, primitive furniture typically utilizes natural fabrics like burlap and cotton when it features fabric at all.
 The key element that all primitive furniture shares is the impression it’s been passed down from generation to generation — even when you painted it yourself.

 What to Look for in Potentially Primitive Furniture